LazyTuba/completion-tracker/README.md

 ## Description

-CompletionTracker is a publish-subscribe mechanism which tracks 'posts' to a defined set of tags, emitting a 'post' events as each post is registered and a 'complete' event when the completion requirements for all tags have been satisfied.
+CompletionTracker is a publish-subscribe mechanism which tracks 'posts' to a defined set of tags, emitting a 'post' event as each post is registered and a 'complete' event when the completion requirements for all tags have been satisfied.
 The motivation for creating this class is to track completion of asynchronous tasks, hence the name.
-For each tag, two (2) types of tracking (trackTypes) are supported - "hold" and "count" - which are specified as part of the configuration argument passed during instantiation.
+For each tag, two (2) types of tracking (trackTypes) are supported - "hold" and "count" - which are specified as part of the configuration object passed during instantiation.

 If 'hold' is the trackType specified for a tag, posts to that tag are 'held', meaning that the value of the 'thing' argument of the post